marcory-hub/hailo_gcp/README.md

 ## 1.2.
 [Make YOLOv8s Model on Colab](https://github.com/marcory-hub/hailo/blob/main/hailo_YOLOv8s.ipynb)

-Follow this notebook [hailo_YOLOv8s Google Colab notebook](https://github.com/marcory-hub/hailo/blob/main/hailo_YOLOv8s.ipynb) to train a YOLOv8 model using your custom dataset in Colab.
+Follow this [Google Colab notebook to train a yolov8s model](https://github.com/marcory-hub/hailo/blob/main/colab_yolov8s_create_model.ipynb).
 The training process will generate a **best.onnx** file, which represents your trained model.

 Do not forget to download the model to your local computer before you stop the notebook.